a-magana/Intro-to-Programming---Final-Project/README.md

 311 Calls

 All we needed from this dataset was the number of 311 calls and their associated community area.
 After filtering for those columns, we summed the number of 311 calls, grouping by the respective community area (for all calls from 2011-2015).
+The problem we encountered with this data was that it had a few rows that were either null or rows had columns that were shifted to the right.
+There were very few cases of these errors, but when we finally narrowed it down to it's most basic form, we decided to manually remove those columns that were out of order or blank (using a command to clear all rows with a null value didn't get rid of them.)

 Crime data